yob/puma-plugin-statsd/README.md

 * Notify systemd when puma has booted and is [ready to handle requests][ready]
 * Publish puma stats as systemd [service status][status] for a quick overview
-* Use the [watchdog][systemd-watchdog] to make sure your puma processes are healthy and haven't locked up or run out of memory
+* Use the [watchdog][watchdog] to make sure your puma processes are healthy and haven't locked up or run out of memory

 Puma already natively supports [socket activation][socket-activation].